Rush505/valhardmode/README.md

 ## Known Issues

 * When removing or disabling the mod, item stacks or ore/fuel in Smelter-type objects over the normal max amount will be lost
-* No way to currently disable the mod for solo servers besides removing completely